-- Note 1: Market risk decreased mainly because of the rise in interest rates and low equity returns which lowered the exposure.
-This was partly offset by the increase in market risk due to the investment of excess cash in bonds. - Note 2: Counterparty default risk decreased because of excess cash was invested on bonds and because of the decreasing mortgage portfolio. - Note 3: Health underwriting risk decreased due to the run-off of the portfolio. - Note 4: Diversification follows the movements in note 1 to 3, according to the Standard Model, in opposite direction of the gross change. - Note 5: The operational risk SCR follows the run-off pattern of the portfolio. - Note 6: The Loss Absorbing Capacity of taxes was set to 0 following a change in tax methodology relating to valuation differences on the bonds.
+- 1. Market risk increased mainly because of the increase in equity and currency risk; - 2.
+Counterparty default risk decreased because of excess cash was invested on bonds and because of the decreasing mortgage portfolio; - 3.
+Health underwriting risk decreased due to the run-off of the portfolio; - 4.
+Diversification follows the movements in note 1 to 3, according to the Standard Model, in opposite direction of the gross change; - 5.
+The operational risk SCR follows the run-off pattern of the portfolio;